-- metallic minerals, non-metallic minerals, cobbles and bitumen; - construction minerals; - precious stones and semi-precious stones; and - radioactive minerals.
+- metallic minerals, non-metallic minerals, cobbles and bitumen; - construction minerals; - · precious stones and semi-precious stones; and - radioactive minerals.

-Albania has not adopted yet the international classification standards, which are common in other mineral-producing countries, although the Albanian government is making efforts to attract international mining companies that comply with 'good practice' when implementing mining activities.
-In general, these companies are listed on international stock exchanges, and tend to use uniform rules for handling resources and reserves calculations and recognised reporting codes (eg, CIM or JORC).
+The Albanian government has approved the decision of the Council of Ministers No. 479, dated 29 June 2011, of the new Mining Strategy of the Republic of Albania for the years 2010 to 2025, through which it undertakes to adopt the UN Framework for Fossil Energy and Minerals for the classification of all minerals, aiming to create the instrument that allows the classification of reserves and resources of raw minerals on the basis of uniformity with the international criteria based on market economy.
+The Albanian government is making efforts to attract international mining companies that comply with 'good practice' when implementing mining activities.
+In general, these companies are listed on international stock exchanges, and tend to use uniform rules for handling resources and reserves calculations and recognised reporting codes (for example, CIM or JORC).